Current Risk of Spill

 The Resource Manager for northern Victoria today updated the 2023/24 risk of spill information for the Goulburn and Campaspe systems.

-Dr Bailey reiterated the risk of spill assessment referred to water accounting only and did not describe the chances of flooding.
+Dr Bailey repeated the risk of spill assessment referred to water accounting only and did not describe the chances of flooding.

 Trading Opportunities